TianyuZhang0704/website/content/publication/midlife-mind/index.md

 ---
-title: "The Midlife Mind: Literature and the Art of Ageing (Chinese Edition) (ISBN 978‑7‑5184‑3608‑8)"
+title: "The Midlife Mind: Literature and the Art of Ageing (Chinese Edition)"
 authors:
 - Xuan Qi
 - admin